 State public health systems are complex organisms.
 Describing these interconnected networks of institutions, agencies and people can require a definition as big as Texas.
-The state's Department of Health and Human Services (DHHS) is the chief authority on public health issues in Texas, but it works with many different types of partners.
-Hospitals, health clinics, physicians, universities and school districts, insurance providers, professional associations, public safety entities such as police and fire departments, nonprofits, and other community-based organizations are actually all considered part of the state's public health system.
+The state’s Health and Human Services Commission (HHSC) is the chief authority on public health issues in Texas, but it works with many different types of partners.
+Hospitals, health clinics, physicians, universities and school districts, insurance providers, professional associations, public safety entities such as police and fire departments, nonprofits, and other community-based organizations are actually all considered part of the state’s public health system.

 A Big State With Big Challenges